codeoverflow-org/nodecg-io-docs/docs/contribute/create_service.md

 Now you need to create a package.
 You should call it `nodecg-io-your-service-name`.

-First create a directory with that name put file called `package.json` into it.
+First create a directory with that name in `/services/` and put file called `package.json` into it.

 Put the following into it: